-I manage the Facebook page for my Rotary Club*.
+I manage the Facebook page for my Rotary Club* and I spend a lot of time explaining social media to the members.
 We have a meeting coming up where all the different divisions will give an overview to the rest of the members about what we have been working on, what we’ve accomplished, and what our goals are for the future.
 You can probably guess that the “Facebook girl” is scoffed at by the more established members.

 Imagine the most cantankerous old man you know.
 The kind with a walking stick that if you get too close, he might whack you with it**.
 This “doubter” is who I’m thinking of while I draft my informational handout.
 The handout has basic statistics for Facebook, user behavior (the undeniable kind), our current status and more.
 I have also included screencaps of how to post and how to share something someone else has posted.
 The goal is to have the membership understand more clearly how we can share the great community work we do with others.